Frequently Asked Questions

 - Send dispatch signals to or directly control individual devices participating in the load flexibility VPP

-- Collect and provide 15-minute or 5-minute load data from a smart thermostat controlled HVAC system, or other eligible device, to the CEC.
+- Collect and provide 15-minute or 5-minute load data from a smart thermostat-controlled HVAC system, or other eligible device, to the CEC.
 If HVAC load data is unavailable, then the HVAC runtime data from a smart thermostat can be provided as an alternative

 -

-Incentive Option 1: Standby and Energy Payment
+Participation Option 1: Standby and Energy Payment

 Eligible participants must enroll to participate under Incentive Option 1 by submitting the following information to your DSGS provider.
 If enrolling directly with the CEC, utilize the DSGS Direct Enrollment Application Template.